 The highly motivated workforce was essential.
 However, the level of commitment was not sustainable long-term and repeated crisis scenarios might elicit different responses.
 Public support is not guaranteed.
-Preparedness planning should incorporate these behavioural factors.
+Preparedness planning should incorporate these behavioral factors.
 Within Medtronic, the singular focus on ventilators was productive, as distractions disappeared and traditional barriers to production reduced.

-Technical learnings
+[H2]Technical Learnings

-This section is the core of production - people, raw materials, suppliers, transport, processes, machines, space etc. All areas saw pressures.
+This section is the core of production - people, raw materials, suppliers, and transport, processes, machines, space, etc. All areas felt pressure.
 Initial ramp-up was straightforward as key players had spare capacity and supply chains held sufficient product.
 Subsequent steps-up were more difficult requiring flexibility, visibility, and heavy investment.
 While there was proactive work in Medtronic on single-source suppliers and other vulnerabilities pre-pandemic, there was low visibility into the supply chain’s surge capacity.
-The application of supply chain analysis frameworks addressing critical attributes such as component complexity, lead times, and specialisation appears necessary.
+The application of supply chain analysis frameworks addressing critical attributes such as component complexity, lead times, and specialization appears necessary.

-Legal & Ethical learnings
+[H2]Legal and Ethical Learnings

 Legal hurdles to production were quickly overcome.
 Legal mandates were invoked to support production.
 Flexibility was required to negotiate these and was facilitated by Medtronic’s government affairs department initiatives e.g., intervening with public authorities.

-Environmental/Organisational learnings
+[H2]Environmental/ Organizational Learnings

-Medtronic’s organisational strength was positive, through capital resources, workforce, market position, and senior personnel interventions.
+Medtronic’s organizational strength was positive, through capital resources, workforce, and market position, as well as senior personnel interventions.
 It cannot be assumed that critical suppliers in future scenarios will possess these strengths.

-The study highlighted clear limits in the organisation’s ability to respond to the crisis-led demand for ventilators indicating that crisis preparation is essential.
+The study highlighted clear limits in the organization’s ability to respond to the crisis-led demand for ventilators indicating that crisis preparation is essential.
 Developing political strategies including needs-led, cooperative sourcing of medical devices and components, and legislative preparation for lockdown and import/ export exceptions.
 Economic preparation requires investment in supplier capacity where the impacts of both ramp-up and ramp-down should be considered.
 Workforce preparation can be achieved with flexibility measures such as cross-training.
 These initiatives feed into supply chain resilience, visibility, and flexibility.

-Comparison of key findings with prior studies
+[H1]Comparison of key Findings With Prior studies

-Our research used the PESTLE framework and its outcomes confirm and expand on four main medical device supply chain vulnerabilities reported by McKinsey & Company17, namely, in planning, forecasting, production, and delivery.
+This research used the PESTLE framework and its outcomes confirm and expand on 4 main medical device supply chain vulnerabilities reported by McKinsey and Company,17 namely, in planning, and forecasting, as well as production, and delivery.
 End-to-end visibility proved elusive if not impossible.
 Forecasting was reported as heavily dependent on historical demand.
 In sourcing of both raw material and components, monitoring of tier-1 suppliers was patchy and little information was available on deeper tiers.
 This was compounded by single source suppliers for critical components.
-Participants attributed this to medical device production having typically been optimised for stability and regulatory compliance with the effects of limiting production acceleration and distribution.
+Participants attributed this to medical device production having typically been optimized for stability and regulatory compliance with the effects of limiting production acceleration and distribution.
 Delivery and logistics were widely reported as constrained with movement controls and lack of air- freight capacity.
 This study reported mixed results from its collaboration efforts where the initial rush of collaboration offers proved difficult to harness and limited success was reported.
 Nevertheless, significant achievements were reported by participants in duplicating production systems for simpler devices and specific complex components.

-Other findings confirming those of previous studies18 and provided further specifics were issues of competition with other industries for commonly-used electronic components as well as competition within the medical device industry for unique components such as oxygen sensors.
-Little excess capacity existed and accordingly, significant investment was required from Medtronic18.
-Excessive demand was also noted in other work 2,10,18-20 with solutions such as collaboration with third parties18 and easing of regulatory restrictions documented.
+Other findings confirmed those of previous studies,18 and provided further specifics on issues of competition with other industries for commonly-used electronic components as well as competition within the medical device industry for unique components such as oxygen sensors.
+Little excess capacity existed and accordingly, significant investment was required from Medtronic.18 Excessive demand was also noted in other work.2,10,18-20 with solutions such as collaboration with third parties,18 and easing of regulatory restrictions documented.